the-markup/citizen-browser-fb-still-recommends-political-groups/README.md

 We also counted recommendations for groups supporting local or national branches of the Republican and Democratic parties, defined by searching for the keywords "Democrat" or "Republican" and manually filtering out non-political results.
 Groups promoting the ideologies of democratic socialism or political (anti-monarchy) republicanism were retained.

+We also examined groups with the phrase "not my president" in the title, and identified militia groups through targeted keyword search and review.

 ## Data
 The `data/` directory contains files with data from the story, with csv files containing four different types of group.